Decision Intelligence Platform

 Then you may click on “Optimize” to get the following Decision Playground’s view:

 Let’s say you first want to minimize the Total Production Cost.
 You can select “Total Production Cost” as your optimization objective and click “Minimize”.
-By default, OpenRules will use an underlying constraint solver to find an optimal solution, and after ~1 minute, you will receive the following decision:
+The Playground will run the decision model to produce the proper optimal decision.
+With the underlying constraint solver, the search will take around 1 minute.
+When the optimal decision is found, the Playground will show the following dialog that includes the number of the found solution:

 This decision indicates which products, and in what quantities, should be produced internally versus externally to achieve the minimum possible total production cost of $5,020.
 You may memorize this decision in the Decision Pool by selecting “Add to Pool”: